 - 2.1 For the purposes of this policy, 'child' or 'children' refers to a person or persons under the age of 18 (as defined in the Children Act 2004). - 2.2 For the purposes of the policy, references to children apply also to at-risk adults.
-The term 'at-risk adults' refers to those who are or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.
-Definition copied from the University of Oxford Safeguarding Code of Practice -
+The term 'at-risk adults' refers to those who are or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of themselves, or unable to protect themselves against significant harm or exploitation.
+Definition copied from the University of Oxford Safeguarding Code of Practice - https://hr.admin.ox.ac.uk/safeguarding-at-risk-adults-and-children.

-http://www.admin.ox.ac.uk/personnel/cops/safeguarding/safeguardingcop/.
 The protection of adults who are not deemed to be at risk (but who should still not be exploited or harassed through interaction with college members) is covered by the College's policy on harassment.